keshavkumarhembram/2-2-digital-stopwatch-clock-timer/README.md

 ### Styling clock

-- I have kept syling simple and easy.
+- I have kept styling simple and easy.
-- Yet there are some things that should be kept in mind that we should fix elemet size because it will change the shape constantly while updating time.
+- Yet there are some things that should be kept in mind that we should fix element size because it will change the shape constantly while updating time.

 ```css
 /* GLOBALS */